The Twilight Saga (film series): Production

 In early 2009, before the release of The Twilight Saga: New Moon, Summit confirmed that they would begin production on The Twilight Saga: Eclipse.
 Since Weitz would be in post-production for New Moon when The Twilight Saga: Eclipse began shooting, he would not be directing the third film.
 Instead, The Twilight Saga: Eclipse was taken on by director David Slade, with Melissa Rosenberg returning as screenwriter.
 Filming began on August 17, 2009 at Vancouver Film Studios and finished in late October, with post-production beginning early the following month.
 In April 2010, it was revealed that re-shoots of the film were needed.
 Slade, who previously said he would not be around for them, was seen, along with Stephenie Meyer, on set.
 The three main stars were also present.

 Wyck Godfrey, producer of the previous films in the series, stated in mid-2009 that they had every intention to make the film version of Breaking Dawn.
 Following months of speculation and cast rumors, it was officially announced on April 28, 2010, that Academy Award winner Bill Condon, who directed Gods and Monsters and Dreamgirls, would direct Breaking Dawn; producing the film will be Wyck Godfrey, Karen Rosenfelt and author Stephenie Meyer.
 "I'm very excited to get the chance to bring the climax of this saga to life on-screen.
 As fans of the series know, this is a one-of-a-kind book – and we're hoping to create an equally unique cinematic experience," said Bill Condon.
-A November 18, 2011 release date has been set for the first part, while the second is scheduled for release on November 16, 2012.
+A November 18, 2011 release date was set for the first part, while the second was scheduled for release on November 16, 2012.
 Following that statement, on June 11, 2010, Summit officially confirmed that a two-part adaption of the fourth book would start production in the fall.
 With this announcement, it was made clear that all major actors, including the three lead roles, the Cullen family and Charlie Swan, would return for both parts.
 Bill Condon was also confirmed to direct both parts.

-In order to keep the budget on both parts of Breaking Dawn reasonable, which would be substantially greater than the previous installments in the series, filming in Louisiana was also negotiated, providing larger tax credits for the studio to benefit from.
+In order to keep the budget on both parts of Breaking Dawn reasonable, which would be substantially greater than the previous installments in the series, filming in Louisiana was also negotiated, providing larger tax credits for the studio.